ranaalisaeed/vizintel_com_au/_authors/ali.md

 &nbsp;

-Ali is a project management and business change consultant with around 15 years' experience in higher education, telco and IT sectors.

-Always keen to hear new opportunities and business challenges.
+With over 15 years' experience in higher education, telco and IT sectors.
+Ali is always keen to hear about new opportunities and business challenges where he could help.

 Get in touch.